The new AP US History exam stresses "historical themes" at the expense of the "founding fathers." Conservatives are pissed.

 A Republican history book.
 Photo via Flickr user tom1231

 There are of, course, other ways to understand US history.
 Prominent historians like Charles Beard, and later Howard Zinn and Michael Parenti, have argued that American history is, at its core, the story of a bunch of rich white guys and how they pillaged their way to the top.
-The best-known example is Zinn’s A People’s History of the United States, a disturbing book that tells the American experience from the perspective of those left out of traditional history books: the poor and disenfranchised.
-For Zinn, the only thing exceptional about America is the exceptional volume of suffering endured by Native Americans, blacks, workers, and immigrants on whose back this country was built.
+The best-known example is Zinn’s A People’s History of the United States, a disturbing book that tells the American experience from the perspective of those left out left out of traditional history books: the poor and disenfranchised.
+For Zinn, the only thing exceptional about America is the exceptional amount volume suffering endured by Native Americans, blacks, workers, and immigrants on whose back this country was built.

 Despite what some conservatives suggest, the new AP curriculum is no People’s History.
 But it’s also not just feel-good patriotism given a historical gloss, which is enough to make some people angry.